-UC San Diego Health is currently the only health care provider in the region offering cryotherapy for treating non-aggressive forms of prostate cancer.
+UC San Diego Health is currently the only health care provider in the region offering cryotherapy, a minimally invasive procedure for treating non-aggressive forms of prostate cancer.

 What Is Cryotherapy?